 It's a rare example of a Banksy piece without political subtext; the cute rats seem to simply celebrate the fact that Paris is a city of the flaneur, the leisurely walker.

 ‘Rat Holding a Stencil Knife’ - Near Centre George Pompidou, Paris

-Banksy was influenced by French street artist Blek le Rat and has previously called Paris the home of stencil street art.
+As we've mentioned, Banksy was influenced by French street artist Blek le Rat and has previously called Paris the home of stencil street art.
 It's no wonder, then, that many of his pieces can be found in Paris.

 This street sign — which depicts a rat wearing a bandana across his face so as not to be recognized, holding something that looks like a utility knife to cut stencil paper — is among the most memorable.